AIDC Toolkit Help

 Character set

-Creates strings by mapping bigint values to fixed length string representations using the character set as the "digits" of the string.
+Creates strings by mapping numeric (number and bigint) values to fixed-length string representations using the character set as the "digits" of the string.
 Predefined character set creators are:

 • Numeric (0-9)